Missouri man’s summer consumed by wildfire - NewsBreak

 “It seems like they’re gradually getting a little bit worse (wildfire season), you know, with population moving into more forested areas and stuff.
 I would have to say 2020 was pretty, pretty rough.
 And of course, we had the complexities of COVID and the uncertainties of COVID running around, along with fighting fire because we’re sometimes in a small community of, you know, anywhere from 200 to 2000 people easily.
 So being on the medical side that year was extra difficult for us, because then we’re trying to mitigate the COVID and keep guys healthy and then still focus on the main task at hand.”

-Despite that task becoming more difficult with each passing summer, Clymer says he feels rewarded by serving those who put their lives on the line, and that’s what keeps him coming back each fire season.
+Despite that task becoming more difficult with each passing summer, Clymer says he feels rewarded by serving those who put their lives on the line, and that’s what keeps him coming back each fire season.19-year-old shot dead in Columbus; homicides down compared to 2021

 “I would say a lot of it is the challenge and complexity of it.
 I work with one of the largest teams in the nation that coordinates containment and suppression in our natural areas so there’s a lot of complexity to it and a lot of challenge with it and I enjoy that challenge,” says Levi Clymer.